Rhinestone Cowboy: All-time charts

+Certifications

 Re-recorded version

-Campbell recorded a new version of the song on his 2013 studio album, See You There.
+Campbell recorded a new version of the song on his 2013 studio album See You There.

 Awards

 "Rhinestone Cowboy" was certified gold for sales of 1 million units by the Recording Industry Association of America.

 The song became one of Glen Campbell's signature songs and won numerous awards from the Country Music Association, Academy of Country Music, and American Music Awards.
 It also obtained nominations for a Grammy Award for Best Pop Vocal Performance, Male, as well as for Record of the Year, but did not win.